8hcraft/Botanica-project/Botanica Project description.md

 A) **"Nurture"** button:

 Nurture is a process of tree caretaking.
 It's an action that grows your tree or keeping it sustained and fed.
-By Nurturing your tree, you are making your tree feel needed and loved, because without your attention your tree will feel lonely and will fall into **Loneliness**.

 From seed germination to fully grown and well Aged Tree (that might become Timeless tree), the only thing that all of the Trees need, is a Gotchi Gardners.
 Gotchi Gardners will take care of the Trees - feeding them with lifegiving alchemica, nurturing them and praying for healthy tree growth.